Trump considers canceling domestic flights to coronavirus hot spots

-President Donald Trump said on Wednesday he was considering a plan to halt flights to U.S. coronavirus hot spots as the United States struggles to contain a pandemic projected to kill at least 100,000 people.
-"We're certainly looking at it, but once you do that you really are clamping down an industry that is desperately needed," Trump told a White House news briefing.
+President Donald Trump said on Wednesday he was considering a plan to halt domestic flights to coronavirus hot spots inside the United States as the country struggles to contain a pandemic projected to kill at least 100,000 people.
+"We're certainly looking at it, but once you do that you really are clamping down on an industry that is desperately needed," Trump told a White House news briefing.

-Such a plan might conceivably shut down traffic at airports in hard-hit New York, New Orleans and Detroit.
-"We're looking at the whole thing," Trump said of curtailing domestic flights already greatly reduced as demand has fallen.
+Such a plan might conceivably shut down traffic at airports in hard-hit New York, New Orleans and Detroit and extend to major hubs across the country as infections spread.
+"I am looking at hot spots.
+I am looking where flights are going into hot spots," Trump said.
+"But closing up every single flight on every single airline, that's a very, very, very rough decision.
+But we are thinking about hot spots, when you go from spot to spot, both hot."

+Domestic travel has already been sharply curtailed because of sinking demand.
+Billions of dollars to prop up the air industry were included in a $2.2 trillion rescue package Trump signed last Friday.
+Trump continued to express opposition to imposing a national shutdown, an outcome that some in the country have called for to save lives.
+Trump said flexibility was needed because some states had low infection rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)